TykTechnologies/tyk-docs-hugo/tyk-docs/content/advanced-configuration/transform-traffic/looping.md

 ### Loop Limiting

+In order to avoid endless recursion, there's a default limit loop level of 5 which is set in the request level (i.e. set per request).
+In case the loop level has gone beiod the allowed limit the user will get the error `"Loop level too deep.
+Found more than %d loops in single request"`.
+You can set the loop level limit with a query param as shown below.
+Please note that you can only set it once per request.
+After that, you can't overwrite with a new loop level limit.

-You can tell Tyk to limit the number of loops by adding the following flag
+Tell Tyk to limit the number of loops by adding the following query param:
 ```
 ?loop_limit={int}
 ```